 Some of the outcomes were that teachers reported students developed greater observation skills and were more in touch with natural phenomena in the schoolyard.
 Teachers saw a trend in nonfiction book checkouts from the library.
 Families reported doing more at-home research on topics children were exploring at school at the kindergarten level.
 Overall the teachers became more attuned to the value of science experimentation and the development of critical thinking skills.

 A weekly experiential marine science program for grades 6-8 with vessel-based field and lab modules.
 Utilizing the tools and techniques of field science, students progress through a scope and sequence that included physical oceanography, navigation and way-finding, ecology and marine biology field studies.
 This program is co-taught by KCS teachers and education staff of Pacific Whale Foundation.
 This year, the goal of this program is to make it exportable, as a tool to help other whalewatching operators world-wide partner with schools in their area.
 A total of 1,382 students have been served by this program during the past three years.
-Offered on Fridays when school is in session, August- May, 3.5 hours per week. .
+Offered on Fridays when school is in session, September- May, 3.5 hours per week.